|About Us News Resources Login Become a member Help Search|

 “Content?”
 Galadhmir asked with an incredulous curl of his lip, riding alongside him.
 “I am as eager to be gone as you, but that does not mean I cannot spare a moment to appreciate this place for what it is.
 You seem to prefer speeding blindly past it.
 But who said we must be idle?
 We have been allotted the time, so why not utilize it in ways more constructive than sitting about feeling sorry for ourselves?”

 “I have been giving the matter some thought, believe it or not,” Thranduil said, running his fingers through Celebrandir’s windblown mane.
 “I intend to give it some more this evening.
-It may well be that the attitude of our household will be changed while I am left to direct it.”
+It may well be that the attitude of our household will change while I am left to direct it.”

 “Nothing drastic, I trust.”